Code Lists

 - About ONIX for Books codelists

-- Codelist files for loading into local systems: CSV, TXT and XML NEW covers Codelists Issue 21
+- Codelist files for loading into local systems: CSV, TXT, DTD, XSD, JSON and XML

 About ONIX for Books codelists

-From Release 2.1 of ONIX for Books, the ONIX Codelists are being maintained separately from any of the individual ONIX message formats.
+From June 2003, alongside the publication of Release 2.1 of ONIX for Books, the ONIX Codelists are being maintained separately from any of the individual ONIX message formats.
 A single set of Codelists underpins all ONIX for Books and ONIX for Serials message formats.
 Some lists may be used in several, or all, of the formats (e.g. language and country codes).
 Some may be used in only one format.
 They are all maintained as part of a single set of codelists in which each list has a unique number.
 (The list number carries no significance: it is simply a ‘dumb’ reference number.)

 To maintain backwards compatibility in respect of code values as well as message formats, code values, once published, are never deleted or substantively redefined.
 They may, however, be marked as ‘deprecated’, and replaced by new values; and their definitions may sometimes be revised to clarify the intended meaning or usage.

-Issues of the ONIX Books Codelists are independent of the publication of new releases of the Product Information message formats.
-Codelist issues are numbered sequentially 1, 2, 3 etc. New issues of the ONIX Books codelists have historically appeared at intervals of between six months and one year, but this has now increased to three or four times per year.
+Issues of the ONIX for Books Codelists are independent of the publication of new releases of the Product Information message formats.
+Codelist issues are numbered sequentially 41, 42, 43 etc. New issues of the ONIX Books codelists historically appeared at intervals of between six months and one year, but since 2012 this increased to a regular quarterly cadence.
 As a consequence, each update tends to introduce fewer new codes.
-It is also possible from time to time that urgently-needed additions to a code list may be published without a full new issue.
+Very occasionally, it is also possible that urgently-needed additions to a code list may be published without a full new issue.

-Although most lists are common to all current releases, including 2.1 and 3.0, there are some which are used only in ONIX 3.0, and some which are used only in previous releases up to and including 2.1.
-The documents listing changes made between one issue and the next list all new codes plus all existing codes where the description has been clarified, and clearly mark which lists are applicable to which release.
-The codelist files supplied in CSV and XML formats for loading into local systems, and the complete set of code lists in HTML format (see below) include the complete set of lists for all current releases: refer to the 2.1 or 3.0 specification documents to ascertain which lists can be used with which release.
+Documents listing changes made between one issue and the next list all new codes plus all existing codes where the description has been clarified.
+They also clearly mark a few codes that have been deprecated (where their use is no longer recommended).
+The codelist files supplied in CSV, XML and other formats for loading into local systems, and the set of code lists in readable PDF and HTML formats (see below) include all codes for the complete set of lists for all currently-supported releases: refer to the ONIX 3.0 Specification documents to ascertain which lists can be used with which data elements and revisions.
+The most up-to-date issue of the codelists may be required for use with the latest revisions of ONIX 3.0.

-You can download three documents here which detail all applicable changes made in Issue 21 and provide an eye-readable list of all codes, old and new, which are used in releases up to and including ONIX 3.0:
+You can download three documents which detail all applicable changes made in Issue 52 and provide an eye-readable list of all codes, old and new, which are used in releases up to and including ONIX 3.0:

 You can also download documents that detail changes made in previous updates.
 These often provide an explanation of why new codes were issued: